penseipublicidade/website/docs/controls/barchart.md

 ### `border_radius`

 Border radius of a bar rod.

-Default is `4`.
+Defaults to `4`.

 ### `border_side`

 Border to draw around rod.

-The value is the instance of [`BorderSide`](/docs/reference/types/borderside) class.
+Value is of type [`BorderSide`](/docs/reference/types/borderside) class.

 ### `bg_from_y`